All Episodes

 People are fed up with him.

-So Obama told us that his successful one term presidency would so anger voters that he would not be re-elected.
+So Obama told us that his successful one-term presidency would so anger voters that he would not be reelected.

 So his definition of a successful presidency is one that really angers a majority of voters in this country.

-Now that's kind of frightening.
+Now, that's kind of frightening.

-And it's leading a lot of people to know maybe this guy does only want to work one term.
+And it's leading a lot of people to, maybe this guy does only want to work one term because he's on a kamikaze mission here with his healthcare plan, taking his party with him.

 And behind closed doors, they're not happy about this.

-Uh they don't like this being revived.
+They don't like this being revived.

-And uh uh one uh couple more questions, too.
+And a couple more questions, too.

 Yes.